 IARS was informally set up in 2001 by Dr. Theo Gavrielides.
-Young volunteer researchers initially run IARS as an international research network that aimed to influence policy in restorative justice, criminal justice and equality.
+Young volunteers initially run IARS as a network that aimed to inform and influence society, legislation, practices and policies in the areas of equality, human rights, criminal justice and young people.
 The network was set up as a reaction to young people being excluded from the formation of policies that affect them.
 Several projects were run, but the organisation was not formally registered until 7 December 2004 (Company limited by guarantee No 5348191).

 Theo Gavrielides set up a website and started to register IARS' first members.
 During this period, all IARS’ activities were carried out on a voluntary basis.
 Overheads and other expenses were covered by the volunteers who felt that no other genuine youth-led policy think-tank existed in the UK that would have allowed them to voice their concerns on policies and practices they felt strongly about.
 In June 2006, the first Trustees Board was recruited.